noahlanz/prut/README.md

 I abandoned the path using Docker, as I will be programing the GPIO ports, and didnt want to add the complexity of figuring out how to route those ports through to the container.

-The result is that dotnet neds to be installed on the OS: https://docs.microsoft.com/en-us/dotnet/core/install/linux-scripted-manual#scripted-install
+The result is that dotnet needs to be [installed on the OS](https://docs.microsoft.com/en-us/dotnet/core/install/linux-scripted-manual#scripted-install):

 ```bash
 wget https://dot.net/v1/dotnet-install.sh